wilsonmar/wilsonmar.github.io/_posts/2017-04-23-package-managers.md

 {% include l18n.html %}
 {% include _toc.html %}

-This repo is about making use of utilities that install software on various operating systems.
+This article is about making use of utilities that install software on various operating systems.

 There are different package managers for each operating system and language: